IvanGDR/Pulsar-Queuing-and-Streaming/README.md

 Figure 4 shows how retention policies work with and without retention policy in place in a topic partition.
 Without retention policy, Grey cells can be deleted as these have been acknowledged by subscriptions A and B.
 Blue cells cannot be deleted yet as not acknowledged by subscription A.
-Green cells cannot be deleted as not acknoledged by any subscription.
+Green cells cannot be deleted as not acknowledged by any subscription.

 Using retention policy, only grey cells can be marked as retained, for the configured time period, as both subscription A and B have consumed those messages.

-On this topic partition subscription B has a TTL in place, cell M10 has been marked as aknowledged even if this cell has not been consumed yet.
+On this topic partition subscription B has a TTL in place, cell M10 has been marked as acknowledged even if this cell has not been consumed yet.
 ```

 &nbsp;

 ## **Pulsar Arquitecture**
-In order to configurate a highly available Pulsar multicluster, the following is required:
+In order to configure a highly available Pulsar multicluster, the following is required:

 - A zookeeper ensemble (Local Zk for Pulsar and Bookeeper metadata and Global Zk for Store multicluster metadata)
 - A Bookeeper cluster (Stateful storage layer)